luzots/DIO_ML_P-/README.md

 We will also compare this method to training a small neural network from scratch on the new dataset, and as we shall see, it will dramatically improve our accuracy.
 We will do that part first.

 As our test subject, we'll use a dataset consisting of around 6000 images belonging to 97 classes, and train an image classifier with around 80% accuracy on it.
 It's worth noting that this strategy scales well to image sets where you may have even just a couple hundred or less images.
 Its performance will be lesser from a small number of samples (depending on classes) as usual, but still impressive considering the usual constraints.

+* This project is only for educational purposes